avalab-finance/avalab-core/README.md

 ## Bridge
-Can be closed by dev (to ensure full seperation from V1) address has to be set in openswap token,
+Can be closed by dev (to ensure full seperation from V1) address has to be set in AVALab token,

 ## VoteToken: